jtarchie/rack-batch/README.md

 run MyRackApp
 ```

-Now when a user GETs `/secret_batch` endpoint then can make a request with multiple requests (no more than 10).
+Now when a user POSTs `/secret_batch` endpoint then can make a request with multiple requests (no more than 10).
 All requests are passed through the `ops` param.

 ## Example